The Luberon Walking Week

 The area is rich with history and evidence of life from other times, and on foot you’ll discover special places that aren’t in the tourist guidebooks.
 We’ve come upon prehistoric caves, ancient bories, a Roman oppidium, old mills, 700-year old chapels, and abandoned villages.
 (For those of you who have been on the Luberon Experience walks to Lacoste and Fort de Buoux, you know the wonderful and unusual surprises to be found in the Luberon countryside.)

 The views are breathtaking, often extending 25 miles or more.
 From various viewpoints, when the conditions are right, you can see Mont Ventoux, Avignon, the edge of the French Alps, Mont St. Victoire, even the Mediterranean Sea.
 And in between, there is a panorama of Provence spread at your feet.

 Our base for this trip is the ancient perched village of Bonnieux, which offers sweeping views across the valley and excellent access to walking possibilities.
 We have hosted our Luberon groups in Bonnieux since 2006 and have a second home in the village– and we have walked hundreds of miles in the area over the past 15 years.
 Our experience in the area and our relationships with local people will help make this a very special week.

 Kathy will be one of the two walking leaders on every walk.
-She has extensive experience walking in the Luberon and other areas of Europe (with Charley), including 11 long-distance walks of 60 to 200 miles.
+She has extensive experience walking in the Luberon and other areas of Europe, including 11 long-distance walks of 60 to 200 miles.
 She has also written several articles, blog posts, and walking notes on walking in the Luberon, including this extensive article: Walking in the Luberon.